nathany/learn.rs/hello_ffi/README.md

 While all modern platforms use 32-bits for a `c_int`, if we extend that example to `labs` we will find that on Windows, C uses 32-bit for `long` whereas on Mac/Linux, C uses 64-bit for `long`.

-If we write the following function declarations, we will find that the test fails with no warnings or compiler errors.
+If we write the following function declarations, we will find that the test fails with no warnings or compiler errors on Windows.
 After all, Rust doesn't know that `labs` takes a `c_long` instead of an `i64` unless we tell it.

 ```rust
 unsafe extern "C" {